sparkflows/sparkflows-docs/docs/troubleshooting/python.rst

  sudo make altinstall

-2. Issue with Python Version 3.9
+2. Issue with Python Version 3.10
 ---------------------

 **Problem**
 +++++++
-I installed Python 3.9 and running into issues.
+I installed Python 3.10+ and running into issues.

 **Solution**
 +++++
-Only Python 3.7 or 3.8 are supported.
-Please terminate the machine on which you installed 3.9 and start with a fresh machine.
+Only Python 3.9 are supported.
+Please delete the virtual environment on machine where you installed 3.10 and install a new virtual environment with python 3.9.

 To know where the python is installed, on the machine: